-Name Designation as Supplementary Explanation of Reasons of Appointment i tuille Independent Director the Relationship reasons or appearance Ryoko Sugiyama 0 Ms. Ryoko Sugiyama is an expert in the environment and wastes and has experience of management, including serving as External Director at multiple listed companies.
-The Company believes that she is an individual capable of expressing opinions from an outside perspective different from the Company's to increase the rationality and transparency of the Company's management and supervising the execution of the duties of Directors based on her high expertise and a wealth of experience in the environment field.
-UACJ Corporation, which Ms. Sugiyama serves as an external director, is a business partner of the Company, but the ratio of business with the UACJ Corporation to the Kurita Group's consolidated sales is less than 0.1% and does not constitute a major counterparty of the Company.
-The LECIP Holdings Corporation, which she serves as an external director and Audit and Supervisory Committee member are not business partners of the Company.
-Thus, the Company has determined that she has no conflict of interest with general shareholders and has designated her as an independent officer.
-Keiko Tanaka Ms. Keiko Tanaka has been active in business fields that differ from those of the Kurita Group and possesses a great deal of knowledge on public relations and marketing, as well as having held the position of Ambassador Extraordinary and Plenipotentiary of Japan to Uruguay.
-The Company believes that she is an individual capable of expressing opinions from an outside perspective different from the Company's to increase the rationality and transparency of the Company's management and utilizing her expansive knowledge and international experience for supervising the execution of the duties of Directors.
-Nissan Financial Services Co., Ltd., which Ms. Tanaka has been serving as
+Designation Supplementary Explanation Name as Supplementary Explanation of Reasons of Appointment Tunic Independent Director the Relationship Ryoko Sugiyama 0 Ms. Ryoko Sugiyama is an expert in the environment and wastes and have experience of management, including serving as External Director at multiple listed companies.
+The Company believed that she is an individual capable of expressing opinions from an outside perspective different from the Company's to increase the rationality and transparency of the Company management and supervising the execution of the duties of Director based on her high expertise and a wealth of experience in the environment field.
+UACJ Corporation, which M Sugiyama serves as an external director is a business partner of the Company, by the ratio of business with the UAC Corporation to the Kurita Group consolidated sales is less than 0.1% ar does not constitute a major counterpar of the Company.
+The LECIP Holding Corporation, which she serves as a external director and Audit ar Supervisory Committee member are no business partners of the Company.
+Thu the Company has determined that she has no conflict of interest with gener Keiko Tanaka 0 shareholders and has designated her a an independent officer.
+Ms. Keiko Tanaka has been active business fields that differ from those the Kurita Group and possesses a gre deal of knowledge on public relation and marketing, as well as having held th position of Ambassador Extraordinan and Plenipotentiary of Japan to Urugua The Company believes that she is a individual capable of expressin opinions from an outside perspective different from the Company's to increase the rationality and transparency of th Company's management and utilizin her expansive knowledge are international experience for supervisin the execution of the duties of Directorss Nissan Financial Services Co., Lto which Ms. Tanaka has been serving a